 During an internship with AARP Meridian in 2011, Ms. Ashton facilitated the 2011 Elder Abuse Summit & Exploration at Boise State University and authored and distributed The Idaho Simple Senior Guide; a comprehensive research guide to senior resources in Idaho with tips on how to access services.
 Additionally, in December of 2016, Ms. Ashton was awarded AARP’s “Caregiver of the Year” award for Idaho.
 This was in recognition of her caring for her parents and minor sister.

 Ms. Ashton was a co-author of the Idaho Price Guide to Long-term Care Insurance & Services for Senior Health Insurance Benefits Advisors (SHIBA).

 Before moving to Idaho, Ms. Ashton resided in California, and from 1985 to 1989 served on the Board of Directors of Alpha Tau Chi in San Bernardino, an agency that assisted troubled incarcerated children at San Bernardino County Juvenile Hall.
 She received recognition from California State Senator, Ruben S. Ayala, and an award from Juvenile Judge, the Honorable Patrick J. Morris, for her work with these children.
 She also received the Volunteer of the Year award from Chief Probation Officer Jerry D. Hill of San Bernardino.
 In 1984 Ms. Ashton served on the Board of Directors for Redlands Valley Rehabilitation in Redlands California where she assisted mentally challenged participants.

-Appointed to the Board in August 2017.
+Appointed to the Board in May 2018 - Seat 7

 Meeting Agenda and Minutes